QuantEcon/lecture-source-py/source/rst/markov_asset.rst

 Let :math:`\beta = 1/(1+\rho)` be an intertemporal discount factor, where :math:`\rho` is the rate at which agents discount the future.

-The basic risk-neutral asset pricing equation for pricing one unit of an ex-dividend asset is.
+The basic risk-neutral asset pricing equation for pricing one unit of an ex-dividend asset is

 .. _mass_pra: